 Erected 1994 by Historic Chattahoochee Commission and the Troup County Historical Society.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Whitesville Methodist Episcopal Church, South (approx. 3˝ miles away); Whitesville Sunnyside School, Midway Baptist Church and Midway Cemetery Historic District (approx. 4.6 miles away); Tenth Street School (approx. 7.9 miles away); Gen. Robert C. Tyler, C.S.A. (approx. 8.1 miles away); Fort Tyler Cemetery (approx. 8.1 miles away); Noted Indian Trail (approx. 8.1 miles away); Troup Factory (approx. 8.3 miles away).
+At least 8 other markers are Whitesville Methodist Episcopal Church, South (approx. 3½ miles away); Whitesville (approx. 3.6 miles away); Sunnyside School, Midway Baptist Church and Midway Cemetery Historic District (approx. 4.6 miles away); Tenth Street School (approx. 7.9 miles away); Gen. Robert C. Tyler, C.S.A. (approx. 8.1 miles away); Fort Tyler Cemetery (approx. 8.1 miles away); Noted Indian Trail (approx. 8.1 miles away); Troup Factory (approx. 8.3 miles away).
 Touch for a list and map of all markers in Whitesville.